akshay1dhingra/todo_mvc_rails/NOTES.md

         I know I need a model and a controller... so generate a Resource

 - create a list

+CREATE ACTION for an ITEM in a LIST - what is the URL / HTTP method for that?

+POST /lists/:id/items #=> Doesn't describe which list we are adding an item too?

+An item doesnt exist in our application outside of the context of the list it belongs to

+Nested Resource - Items are nested in terms of URLs under their parent list

 - show a list
 - delete a list